European Commission: A Catalyst for the Dairy Industry

 Financial Indicators

-The European Commission has demonstrated significant commitment to the dairy industry by allocating €2.56 million to critical infrastructure projects.
-This contribution represents 80% of the project's total valuation, aligning with the Commission's mission to support sustainable agriculture and economic prosperity in the region.
+In 2023, the European Commission allocated €2.56 million to essential infrastructure projects in the dairy sector.
+This allocation represents 80% of the total project valuation, underscoring the Commission's commitment to fostering sustainable agriculture and economic prosperity across the EU.

 Significant Events